8bitkick/PlayUEF/README.md

   * `STOPBIT=3` Works on BBC Micro Issue 7
   * `STOPBIT=4` Works on BBC Micro Issue 3.
 (Default)

+* `ONEBIT=<int>` Frequency of 1 bits = base frequency * ONEBIT / 100.
+Effects 0x0100 chunks only.
+  * `STOPBIT=100` 100% = 2400Hz default at 1200 base frequency
+  * `STOPBIT=200` 200% = 4800Hz at 1200 base frequency

 * `TURBO=1` Equivalent to CARRIER=0&STOPBIT=1

 Faster Loading
 --------------
-Converting to 44.1KHz digital audio means loading can be faster than tape (due to hardware limits on the Electron's cassette interface only about 35% faster so far).
+Converting to digital audio means loading can be faster than tape (due to hardware limits on the Electron's cassette interface only about 35% faster so far).

 Loading times for Acorn Electron Arcadians (YMMV)